-One of the key ways in which meditation makes you more intelligent is that it improves your decision making skills.
+One of the key ways meditation makes us more intelligent is that it improves your decision making skills.

-People struggle to make the right decisions often because of a lack of acceptance.
-We stay in bad relationships for long periods of time; we continue to eat unhealthily, to not exercise and to not look after our health; we stay in an unsuitable job sometimes for years.
-This bad decision making is caused by a behaviour scientists term “sunk-cost bias.”
-As researcher Andre Hafenbrack states, “People struggle to admit that they were wrong when a previous decision leads to a negative outcome.
+Researcher Andre Hafenbrack tells THE DAILY MEDITATION, “People struggle to admit that they were wrong when a previous decision leads to a negative outcome.
 They prefer not to feel wasteful and don’t like to believe their original decision and original investment was a loss.”
-This behaviour then leads them to think delude themselves into looking positively at bad decisions.
+This behaviour then leads them to delude themselves into looking positively at bad decisions.
 “This causes them to lose more resources and more time.”

 “A brief period of mindfulness encourages individuals to make better decisions by considering the information available in the present moment while ignoring [the complications associated with ‘sunk cost bias’].”